 Fermented starches are energy foods derived from starch sources like rice, potatoes, yam, cassava, etc. These foods taste sweet and only slightly tangy at times.
 Most contain very little to no alcohol.
 If let to however, fermented starches can take on the road to produce alcohol and become fermented alcoholic drinks, which many of us may know of as rice wine or sake.

 But that's a different road.
-We'll focus on the food aspect of fermenting starches.
+We'll focus on the food aspect of fermenting starches for now.

-Some folks stop the fermentation at the sugar stage to get the naturally sweetened products; some take it a step further to get the alcohol, combining the sweet alcoholic taste.
+Some folks stop the fermentation at the sugar stage to get the naturally sweetened products.
+Some take it a step further to get the alcohol, combining the sweet alcoholic taste.
 At the alcohol stage, some others just let the alcohol evaporate and get the fermented starch.
-Taking it a step further, people make vinegar like (aka sour wine in French) like rice wine vinegar.
+Taking it a step further, people make vinegar (aka sour wine in French) like rice wine vinegar.
 In other cultures, you may find fermented starches under the name of tapai.

 There are different fermented starch products you can try.
 Here are some of them: